Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

 A template performance testing document including example reports, tools and sources used, and metrics gathered can be found here:

 INSERT LINK

+### Monitoring Systems and Tools

+In order to do effective performance testing, monitoring systems and tools in the cloud should be leveraged.
+This includes

+.
+.
+.

 ## Cost Optimization